TheLens/realestate/README.md

 #### `log.py`

-The universal logging class that can be imported into any script like so: `log = Log('name').logger`.
+The universal logging class that can be imported into any script like so: `log = Log('initialize').initialize_log()`.
 Then it can be accessed throughout the script like so:

 `log.debug('Description')`
 `log.info('Description')`